 If a member in the 50/50 section dies in service, the lump sum death grant is calculated as if the member was in the main section of the Scheme.
 Any survivor benefits are also calculated as if the member was in the main section of the Scheme.

-If a member in the 50/50 section retires with a Tier 1 or Tier 2 ill health pension, the amount of ill health enhancement granted will be calculated as if the member was in the main section of the Scheme
+If a member in the 50/50 section retires with a Tier 1 or Tier 2 ill health pension, the amount of ill health enhancement granted will be calculated as if the member was in the main section of the Scheme.

 Important: while an employee is in the 50/50 section, the employer contribution is still the normal full contribution rate, not half that rate.